Don't Second Guess Your Well Water

 It's never a bad time to think about your well water.
 In fact, if you're the owner of a private well, be mindful.
 Did you know the 1974 Safe Drinking Water Act that regulates all drinking water systems may not apply to your well?
 Nope.
 It doesn't apply to wells serving less than 25 people.
 You're on your own there, so it's important to find out what's in your well water.

 Make sure you regularly check your well for contamination.
 Well water can be susceptible to some pretty unfriendly contaminants.
 Arsenic.
 Fertilizer.
 Pesticides.
 Nitrates.
 Trust us, it's nothing you want to drink.
-So call your local Culligan Man for a water test.
+So call your local Culligan Water expert for a water test.

 That danger of well water contamination is reiterated on the United States Environmental Protection Agency (EPA) website: "Unlike public drinking water systems serving many people, [private wells] do not have experts regularly checking the water's source and its quality before it is sent to the tap.
 These households must take special precautions to ensure the protection and maintenance of their drinking water supplies.